Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/focusnames.md

 [:material-github: Focusnames.d on GitHub](https://github.com/Lehona/LeGo/blob/dev/Focusnames.d)

 ## Usage
-If you want to change colors for any behavior edit fthe following functions directly in `Focusnames.d` file.
+If you want to change colors for any behavior edit the following functions directly in `Focusnames.d` file.

 ### Focusnames_Color_Friendly
 ```dae